Dharmendra Pratap Singh

 Dharmendra Pratap Singh (born 1983) is an Indian who is among the tallest living people at 8 ft 1 in.
-He currently lives in Uttar Pradesh, India.
+He currently lives in Lucknow, Uttar Pradesh, India.
 He is currently listed as the tallest man in India by The Limca Book of Records.
 He became the tallest living Indian in 2007, after the death of Vikas Uppal, who was 8 ft 3 in.